GES

 Governor's Special Powers Under the Fifth Schedule

-The Governor has extensive special powers in relation to Fifth Schedule areas, acting in his discretion (not on the aid and advice of the Council of Ministers for these specific functions).
-Under Paragraph 3, the Governor submits an annual report to the President regarding the administration of Scheduled Areas — the President may give directions to the state regarding the administration of such areas.
-Under Paragraph 5(1), the Governor may, by public notification, direct that any particular Act of Parliament or the state legislature shall not apply to a Scheduled Area or any part thereof, or shall apply with such exceptions and modifications as he may specify.
-This is a remarkable power — it effectively gives the Governor a legislative veto over Parliament and the state legislature for Scheduled Areas.
-Under Paragraph 5(2), the Governor may make regulations for the peace and good government of Scheduled Areas.
-These regulations may: (a) prohibit or restrict the transfer of land by or among members of Scheduled Tribes; (b) regulate the allotment of land to members of Scheduled Tribes; (c) regulate the carrying on of money-lending to members of Scheduled Tribes.
-Such regulations may repeal or amend any Act of Parliament or state legislature as it applies to the Scheduled Area.
-The regulations require the assent of the President.
-The Governor exercises these powers after consulting the Tribes Advisory Council.
+The Governor exercises extensive discretionary powers in Fifth Schedule areas, acting independently of the Council of Ministers.
+Under Paragraph 3, the Governor submits an annual report to the President on Scheduled Area administration; the President may issue directions to the state.
+Under Paragraph 5(1), the Governor can direct by public notification that any Act of Parliament or state legislature shall not apply to a Scheduled Area, or shall apply with specified modifications.
+This effectively gives the Governor a legislative veto over both Parliament and the state legislature for these areas.
+Under Paragraph 5(2), the Governor can make regulations for peace and good government, including: prohibiting or restricting tribal land transfer, regulating land allotment to tribals, and regulating money-lending to tribals.
+These regulations can repeal or amend any parliamentary or state Act as it applies to Scheduled Areas.
+They require Presidential assent.
+The Governor must consult the Tribes Advisory Council before exercising these powers.
+UPSC frequently tests Paragraph 5(1) as a unique executive override of legislative supremacy.

 Tribes Advisory Council (TAC)

-Paragraph 4 of the Fifth Schedule mandates the establishment of a Tribes Advisory Council (TAC) in each state having Scheduled Areas.
-States that do not have Scheduled Areas but have Scheduled Tribes may also have a TAC if the President so directs.
-The TAC consists of not more than 20 members, of whom three-fourths shall be representatives of the Scheduled Tribes in the state legislature (MLAs belonging to STs).
-The TAC advises the Governor on matters pertaining to the welfare and advancement of Scheduled Tribes, as referred to them by the Governor.
-The Governor must consult the TAC before making any regulation under Paragraph 5(2) and before directing that an Act shall not apply or shall apply with modifications.
-In practice, TACs have been largely ineffective — they meet infrequently (many states hold only one meeting per year), their recommendations are advisory and non-binding, the agenda is controlled by the government, and non-tribal officials dominate the proceedings.
-The Bhuria Committee (1995) and the Dileep Singh Bhuria Committee recommendations noted that TACs had failed to fulfil their constitutional mandate and recommended strengthening their role.
-The Mungekar Committee (2007-2008) on the development of Scheduled Areas observed that TACs remained "ornamental bodies" in most states and recommended fixing a minimum number of meetings and making their recommendations on land alienation and money-lending binding on the state government.
+Paragraph 4 mandates a Tribes Advisory Council in every state with Scheduled Areas.
+States without Scheduled Areas but with Scheduled Tribes may also have a TAC if the President directs.
+The TAC consists of not more than 20 members, of whom three-fourths must be ST representatives in the state legislature.
+The TAC advises the Governor on tribal welfare matters.
+The Governor must consult the TAC before making regulations under Paragraph 5(2) or before modifying the application of Acts.
+In practice, TACs have been largely ineffective: infrequent meetings (many states hold only one per year), advisory and non-binding recommendations, government-controlled agendas, and dominance by non-tribal officials.
+The Bhuria Committee (1995) and Mungekar Committee (2007-2008) both described TACs as "ornamental bodies" and recommended mandatory minimum meetings and binding recommendations on land alienation.
+The 20-member cap and 3/4 tribal MLA composition are high-frequency MCQ targets.

 Sixth Schedule — Autonomous District and Regional Councils (Art 244(2))

-The Sixth Schedule (Art 244(2), Art 275(1)) provides for the administration of tribal areas in four northeastern states: Assam, Meghalaya, Tripura, and Mizoram.
-It establishes Autonomous District Councils (ADCs) and Autonomous Regional Councils (ARCs) with legislative, judicial, and executive powers.
-The Sixth Schedule areas include: in Assam — Bodoland Territorial Region (BTR, formerly Bodoland Territorial Council), Karbi Anglong, and Dima Hasao (North Cachar Hills); in Meghalaya — Khasi Hills, Jaintia Hills, and Garo Hills districts; in Tripura — Tripura Tribal Areas District; and in Mizoram — Chakma, Lai, and Mara Autonomous District Councils.
-Each ADC consists of not more than 30 members, of whom not more than 4 are nominated by the Governor (the rest are elected by adult suffrage for a 5-year term).
-The chief executive member and other executive members are elected from among the ADC members.
-The Governor can create Autonomous Regions within Autonomous Districts if there are different tribes — the regional council then has powers similar to the ADC for that region.
-The Sixth Schedule was based on the recommendations of the Bordoloi Committee, which advocated preserving tribal customs, practices, and self-governance institutions in the northeastern hill areas while integrating them into the democratic framework.
+The Sixth Schedule (Art 244(2), Art 275(1)) governs tribal areas in four northeastern states: Assam, Meghalaya, Tripura, and Mizoram.
+It creates Autonomous District Councils (ADCs) and Autonomous Regional Councils (ARCs) with legislative, judicial, and executive powers.
+Sixth Schedule areas include: in Assam, the Bodoland Territorial Region, Karbi Anglong, and Dima Hasao; in Meghalaya, Khasi Hills, Jaintia Hills, and Garo Hills; in Tripura, the Tribal Areas District; and in Mizoram, Chakma, Lai, and Mara ADCs.
+Each ADC has not more than 30 members, of whom not more than 4 are nominated by the Governor; the rest are elected by adult suffrage for 5-year terms.
+The chief executive member and executive members are elected from among ADC members.
+The Governor can create Autonomous Regions within Autonomous Districts if different tribes require separate representation.
+The Bordoloi Committee designed this framework to preserve tribal customs, practices, and self-governance while integrating communities into democratic structures.
+The 4-state list, 30-member cap, and 4-nominated-member limit are standard exam facts.

 Powers and Functions of Autonomous District Councils